Things to do. Places to see.

-A good first stop for travelers is the Wm.
+A good first stop for new comers and visitors is the Wm.
 Carl Garner Visitor Center, along Ark.
 25 at the western end of Greers Ferry Lake Dam.
 The 6,000-square-foot stone and redwood structure houses an information center, exhibit hall and public restrooms.
 And a 96-seat theater at the center features a 20-minute presentation, “The Saga of the Little Red River: A Tale of Two Centuries,” which relates the history of the region prior to and through the construction of the dam.

 Hikers can enjoy a variety of trails located in the area.
 There are two award-winning national nature trails located near the William Carl Garner Visitor Center.
 Mossy Bluff extends along a tree-covered bluff overlooking the Little Red River, immediately below the dam.
 It ends almost one mile away at a rustic shelter, which offers a panoramic view of the river and dam.
 Nearby is Buckeye Trail, a short barrier-free, paved pathway designed for the physically challenged.
 Guide maps for both trails are available at the center.
 Sulphur Creek Trail is a multi use trail system with several completed sections, one of those being paved and ADA compliant.
 These trails are also great for birding and wildlife viewing.

-Sugar Loaf Mountain, located off of Hwy 110 E provides a more challenging climb to reach the summit.
-The historic mountain rises 690 feet above a panoramic Little Red River Valley.
-Collins Creek offers the perfect family outing.
+Sugarloaf Mountain, rises 690 feet, providing a panoramic view of the city and the Little Red River.
+An informational exhibit at the base of the mountain has detailed directions for hikers regarding the three trails accessible at the base Collins Creek offers the perfect family outing.
 A scenic waterfall and stream are located at the end of this short hike from Hatchery Rd.
 You will want to bring your camera!

 The Greers Ferry National Fish Hatchery located below the dam, offers free tours.
 Built in 1965, the hatchery produces about one million rainbow trout yearly for restocking the Little Red and other Arkansas streams.
 The GFL Fish Hatchery visitor center contains exhibits on the life cycle of trout and a brief history of the hatchery.
 Nearby, cold water raceways hold thousands of fish in various growing stages, including some monster-sized lunkers.
 The hatchery is open from 7 a.m. to 3:00 p.m. daily.